Elly-Wenani/GADS-Leaderboard/README.md

  - Making Network Request
  - Working with Google Form and many more...

-The data  for the List should be gotten by making a network request the following API endpoints.
+The data  for the List should be gotten by making a network request to the following API endpoints.
 Base URL - https://gadsapi.herokuapp.com
 The data is in json format
 Learning Leaders - /api/hours